thebergamo/www/articles/generate-social-images-as-a-service.md

 tags: architecture, aws, cloud, development, en-us, engineering, nodejs
 ---

-This weekend, during a weekly meeting of [TáBarato!
-App](https://www.tabaratoapp.com/) an idea came out on how we as a really small team could improve our engagement on social media.
+This weekend, during a weekly meeting of [TáBarato App](https://www.tabaratoapp.com/) an idea came out on how we as a really small team could improve our engagement on social media.

-A very nice idea came out that we could have some more posts with some interesting data that we already have and our users would like to have it on their feed and potentially being interested in download our app.
+A damn nice idea came out that we could have some more posts with some interesting data that we already have and our users would like to have it on their feed and potentially being interested in download our app.

-Let me say it again, we're a very small team of ambitious engineers with a dream, unfortunately at this stage this isn't our money maker, so because of that, my first idea was to basically automate it.
+Let me say it again, we're a damn small team of ambitious engineers with a dream, unfortunately at this stage this isn't our money maker, so because of that, my first idea was to basically automate it.

 At the same week, I was reading a post about some great developer experience products and one of them made myself interested [Bannerbear](https://www.bannerbear.com/) which is basically what we're talking about a way to create a simple template where I could input my data and push it to any social network easily.